Crash Tested Dog Seat Belt Study | The Science of Pet Safety

 Rollovers, Side Swipes, Rear-End Collisions

-📉 37% of accidents
+📉 around 37% of accidents

 📦 Primary risk: Your dog getting tossed around the cabin